csc203-calpoly/lecture-notes/src/17_a_star/index.md

 For example, drag the points so that the end node is directly to the right of the start node, a few spaces away.
 We can _see_ that the shortest path is a straight line to the right, but BFS still explores all the nodes above and below that line.

+We have information about where the target is (its x-y coordinates), but BFS doesn't use it!
 That is because BFS naively uses a first-in, first-out queue to explore nodes, without any regard for their actual distance from the target.
-We have information about where the target is (its x-y coordinates), but BFS doesn't use it!

-## Can we do better?
+**Can we do better?**

+## A\* Search

+That is where **A\*** (A-star) search comes in.

+A\* search is like a "smarter" version of BFS; instead of a simple first-in, first-out queue, it uses a **priority queue** to explore nodes that are "closer" to the target first.

+The best way to see this in action is to use the interactive widget below.
+Align the `start` and `goal` points so they're a few spaces apart in a straight line, and see how A\* search doesn't waste time searching _all around itself_, and instead heads straight for the target.

 <div id="observablehq-viewof-gridControls-astar"></div>
 <div id="observablehq-instructions-astar"></div>